istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 * 1 vCPU per peak thousand requests per second for the sidecar(s) with access logging (which is on by default) and 0.5 without, `fluentd` on the node is a big contributor to that cost as it captures and uploads logs.

-* Assuming typical cache hit ratio (>80%) for mixer checks: 0.5 vCPU per peak thousand requests per second for the mixer pods.
+* Assuming typical cache hit ratio (>80%) for Mixer checks: 0.5 vCPU per peak thousand requests per second for the mixer pods.

 * Latency cost/overhead is approximately [10 millisecond](https://fortio.istio.io/browse?url=qps_400-s1_to_s2-0.7.1-2018-04-05-22-06.json) for service-to-service (2 proxies involved, mixer telemetry and checks) as of 0.7.1, we expect to bring this down to a low single digit ms.